Charleyung1/aws-eks-gitops-platform/README.md

 ## Code Quality Validation

-SonarQube performs static code analysis and enforces quality gates before container images are built.
+Before a Docker image is built, the pipeline performs static code analysis using SonarQube to evaluate code quality, maintainability, and potential security issues.
+The configured Quality Gate prevents the pipeline from continuing if predefined standards are not met, ensuring only validated code progresses to the containerization stage.

 > 📷 **Screenshot 3 – SonarQube Dashboard**